dannydb/fitobject/README.md

 </script>
 ```

-Object data attributes will supercede parameters passed into the `fitObject` method.
+Object data attributes will supersede parameters passed into the `fitObject` method.

 ## List of parameters